-German airline Lufthansa recently obtained authorization from the European Union to acquire 41 % shares in ITA Airways, a new Italian airline.
+German airline Lufthansa recently obtained EU approval to acquire 41 % shares in ITA Airways, a new Italian airline.
 This decision marks a turning point in the European aviation sector, and paves the way for new collaborations between these two major players in air transport.

 The European Union has given the green light to Lufthansa for the acquisition of 41 % ofITA Airways.
 This decision marks an important milestone for the European aviation sector, consolidating Lufthansa's position in the market.